adityasurana/Automation/README.md

   @ Getting listed jobs on linedin of specific skills, company etc...

   @ Scrapping user profile their education, experience and many more..

+# 3.)
+TwitterBot
+  Twitter Bot / Scrapper

+  A bot for performing automated task involving Twitter use cases.

+  Such as :-

+  @ Getting Users tweets, followers, likes, comments, retweets etc..

+  @ Tweeting, Re-tweeting, Liking, Commenting from one's account

+  @ Getting latest trends going on twitter and many more twitter related things..